Protector for MacBook Air 13 Inch A2179 A1932, Anti Blue Light Glare Protector Filter for 2018-2020 MacBook Air 13 Inch A2179 A1932 Laptop Eye. | Better Homes & Gardens

 Advertisement

 Best Quality Guranteed.
-[COMPATIBLE WITH]: The Anti Blue Light & Glare Protector is specially designed for 2012 - 2015 MacBook Air 13 inch A1369 A1466 Laptop protector.
-(Not Compatible 2019 2018 with Touch ID Version A1932) [RELIEVE EYE FATIGUE & EYE PROTECTION]: The Anti Blue Light Protector can block up to 99% harmful blue-light emitted by your devices, effectively prevent myopia, ocular damage, visual fatigue, melanin, insomnia, and dry eye.
+[COMPATIBLE WITH]: The Anti Blue Light & Glare Protector is specially designed for 2016 2017 2018 2019 MacBook Pro 15 Touch Bar Model A1707 A1990 Laptop protector.
+[RELIEVE EYE FATIGUE & EYE PROTECTION]: The Anti Blue Light Protector can block up to 99% harmful blue-light emitted by your devices, effectively prevent myopia, ocular damage, visual fatigue, melanin, insomnia, and dry eye.
 [ANTI-GLARE & HD CLEAR]: Anti glare with HD clear clarity, effectively reduce the visual interference caused by strong light from the screen, UV400 protection, Radiation Protection, Anti-static with 9H hardness scratch resistance, effectively protects the from daily scratches, scrapes, fingerprint and dust.
 [EASY TO APPLY & REMOVE]: Easy to apply and remove, bubble-free, leave no residue on your when removed and can be repeated paste and use.
-[PACKAGE INCLUDES]: 1 x Anti Blue Light Filter, 1 x Microfiber Clo
+[PACKAGE INCLUDES]: 1 x Anti Blue Light Filter, 1 x Microfiber Cloth, 1 x Wet Cleaner, 1 x Dust Remove